目录

 sudo service apparmor reload

-Disable the restriction globally (least safe)
+Solution 2: Disable AppArmor restriction globally

 The quickest workaround is to disable the restriction entirely: